Ninth Grade

 Open to all grade 9 students with at least one-year experience playing a brass, woodwind, or percussion instrument (flute/piccolo, clarinet, oboe, saxophone, bassoon, trumpet, trombone, French horn, baritone/euphonium, tuba, percussion).
 All first year members of the marching band are required to take concert band for 1 year.

 Concert Band’s major required annual performances include the Winter, Spring, and Pops Concerts, and Spring Adjudication Festival.
-The class requires student participation in after-school dress rehearsals and in the concert performance (full year – 1 credit) grade 9 and all upper grade students with less than 2 years on their instrument.
+The class requires student participation in after-school dress rehearsals and in the concert performance (full year – 1 credit) grade 9 and all upper-grade students with less than 2 years on their instrument.

 Students experience positive musical performance in a large mixed-choral ensemble that explores literature including selections from all periods, styles and cultures.
 Students develop individual and ensemble skills in vocal performance with an emphasis on part and sight-singing.
 Students attend all required rehearsals and performances.
 No audition required.
 Can be repeated (½ year – ½ credit) 9, 10, 11 & 12.